Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Discussion

 \appendixpage

-In Appendix \ref{sec:proxy_task_details} we outline the three evaluation tasks: \textbf{Bigram}, \textbf{ZINC}, and \textbf{RFP}.
+In Appendix \ref{sec:proxy_task_details} we outline the four evaluation tasks: \textbf{Bigrams}, \textbf{logP + QED}, \textbf{DRD3 docking + SA}, and \textbf{Stability + SASA}.
 In Appendix \ref{sec:implementation_details}, we describe in detail the neural network architecture, the DKL GP implementation, the denoising autoencoder implementation, the string kernel implementation, and the hyperparameters used for our experiments.
 Finally, in Appendix \ref{sec:additional_results}, we present additional experimental results to supplement the figures in the main text.